DanielNeris/api-kyc/README.md

-# File Manager API
+# KYC System Backend API

-This is the backend for the file management system.
-It enables file uploads, generates shareable links, tracks views, and more.
+This is the backend for the KYC (Know Your Customer) system.
+It allows managing KYC data, including users submitting their information, admins approving or rejecting submissions, and storing the status history of KYC requests.

 ---